-We have a committed \$30 million senior secured revolving credit facility (the "Revolving Facility") with the Canadian Imperial Bank of Commerce ("CIBC") as sole lender and as Administrative Agent.
-The Revolving Facility is secured by a pledge against substantially all of our assets and includes an accordion feature, which permits the Company to increase the aggregate revolving loan commitments thereunder on an uncommitted basis subject to certain conditions.
-The Revolving Facility matures on July 31, 2021 and will be used for general corporate purposes, including, but not limited to, capital expenditures, working capital requirements and/or certain acquisitions permitted under the Revolving Facility.
-As at December 31, 2019, there were no borrowings under the Revolving Facility.
+On April 30, 2020, we amended the revolving credit agreement (the "Revolving Facility") with the Canadian Imperial Bank of Commerce ("CIBC") as sole lender and as Administrative Agent, which increased our total borrowing capacity to \$50 million and extended the maturity date to April 30, 2023.
+The amendments also included revising the availability under the Revolving Facility to be subject to a borrowing base related to eligible accounts receivable and inventory and is the lesser of the facility size or borrowing base.
+The Revolving Facility is secured by a pledge against substantially all of our assets.
+The Revolving Facility will be used for general corporate purposes, including, but not limited to, capital expenditures, working capital requirements and/or certain acquisitions permitted under the Revolving Facility.
+Borrowings under the Revolving Facility may bear interest at US Base Rate or LIBOR plus applicable margin.
+The Revolving Facility contains a financial covenant that requires the Company to be below a maximum total leverage ratio.
+As at December 31, 2020, there were no outstanding borrowings under the Revolving Facility (2019 - nil).
+In 2020, we recorded interest expense of \$0.6 million (2019-nil).